 Treatment of a pulled elbow

 A pulled elbow is very easily treated.
 A nurse or doctor will move your child’s arm in a certain way to slip the bone back inside the ring of ligament.
 This is fairly quick and your child should feel much better almost straight away.
 Most children will start using their arm as normal within about 20 minutes.
 Sometimes it takes a little longer to get back to normal and, if so, you should give your child regular paracetamol or ibuprofen.
-The nurse or doctor may give you an appointment to come back to clinic to check your child’s arm is better.
 If you have any concerns or the arm does not seem to improve you can always return to the Emergency Department at any time.

 Can there be any complications or risks?

 There are no long term complications from a pulled elbow and it does not usually occur after about age 6, as the bone has grown snugly into the ligament by that age.

 It is important to remember not to use your child’s arms to lift them up, or to play games such as swinging them by their arms as this may cause a pulled elbow again.